 AU: Where are some of your newest artists and genres are you working on right now?

 NW: Everything has to have a label, right?
 A genre.
 I’ll start with descriptions and genres, but the majority of what I am into, and what we are as a company are working on, is what we consider college pop or indie pop, and that is a starting place and that means different things to different people and for the most part for us, it’s meant independent labels release these artists and they have a certain aesthetic about them, not necessarily a certain style, but doing things their own way and not subscribing to larger social norms, or corporate norms, right?
 And that mentality for us still plays a big role in what music we seek to work and who we seek to represent.
 That being said, we obviously work with many, many different artists including major artists with major label contracts, and then it just comes back to the question: “Are they doing something for us that is creative, that we want to support and put our name on?
 Do we want to put the Team Clermont brand and name on something and stand behind it?”
 And that’s key for us.
 We work with singer/songwriters, Americana, indie rock acts or indie pop acts, and a wide variety of what we call college pop.
 You know we haven’t done much in the world of Hip Hop or Heavy Metal.
 But for years we worked with Danger Mouse (Gorillaz, Broken Bells), who is a creative producer, artist, and songwriter.
 We’ve worked with him since he was a college kid.
 He came to us with his own recordings and also re-mixes and tapes he used to make.
 So our style covers the gambit in that spectrum but when it comes down to it, we do either college pop, avant-garde, or Americana singer/songwriters or somewhere in that realm and we’ll occasionally touch on Country music and Modern Americana country.
 Some of the other recognizable artists we’ve worked with are Norah Jones, Sigur Ros, Half Japanese, Shovels And Rope, Wilco, Daniel Johnston, R.E.M., and established indie labels such as Dreamy Life Records, Cornelius Chapel Records, Half Japanese and Palo Santo, as well as self-released artists like Sufjan Stevens and The Gift.
+Another great new group we work with is Ancient Whales.

 AU: Sadly Daniel Johnston recently passed away.
 Did you meet him?